ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

     Changing the Default rule might cause issues with DNS query resolution in VPCs that have virtual private endpoints, IKS clusters, ROKS clusters, or defined private DNS zones.
     {: important}

-## Adding custom resolver forwarding rules using the UI
+## Adding custom resolver forwarding rules by using the UI
 {: #ui-add-fwd-rules}
 {: ui}